 You can find description of common light parameters on the lights page.
 Additional attributes are described below.

 The resolution controls the detail of reflections of the skydome.
 For most accurate results the Skydome light resolution must be set to match the HDRI image resolution, however, in many cases it can be set lower without a noticeable loss of detail in reflections.
 By default, the parameter is set to 1000.
 The higher the resolution parameter, the longer the skydome_light will take to precompute the importance tables for the light, which increases scene startup time.

 The resolution attribute should be used with care.
 The higher the resolution value, the longer the skydome_light will take to precompute the importance map for that light.
 For high resolution maps this can be very slow.

 The type of map being connected.
-Can be set to Lat-long (most common), Mirrored Ball or Angular.
+It can be set to Lat-long (most common), Mirrored Ball or Angular.

 - off: turns off portals.

 - interior_only: blocks any light outside portals for interior only scenes.

 - interior_exterior: lets light outside portals through for mixed interior and exterior scenes.

 By default, skydome lights are directly visible as a background.
 Lowering the influence of the light of camera rays makes them invisible to the camera, and makes the background transparent.

 Per-light scaling for transmission.
 Should be left at 1 to produce physically accurate results.